Arthur Percival: General Officer Commanding (Malaya)

 On arrival, Percival set about training his inexperienced army; his Indian troops were particularly raw, with most of their experienced officers having been withdrawn to support the formation of new units as the Indian army expanded.
 Relying upon commercial aircraft or the Volunteer air force to overcome the shortage of RAF planes, he toured the peninsula and encouraged the building of defensive works around Jitra.
 A training manual approved by Percival, Tactical Notes on Malaya, was distributed to all units.

+Lieutenant General Percival welcomes U.S. Envoy W. Averell Harriman at Sembawang Airfield, 30 October 1941.

 In July 1941 when the Japanese occupied southern Indochina, Britain, the United States and the Netherlands imposed economic sanctions, freezing Japanese financial assets and cutting Japan from its supplies of oil, tin and rubber.
-The sanctions were aimed at pressuring Japan to abandon its involvement in China; instead, the Japanese government planned to seize the resources of South-East Asia from the European nations by force.
+This ABCD Encirclement aimed at pressuring Japan to abandon its involvement in China; instead, the Japanese government planned to seize the resources of South-East Asia from the European nations by force.
 Both the Japanese navy and army were mobilised, but for the moment an uneasy state of cold war persisted.
 British Commonwealth reinforcements continued to trickle into Malaya.
 On 2 December, the battleship HMS Prince of Wales and the battle-cruiser HMS Repulse, escorted by four destroyers, arrived in Singapore, the first time a battle fleet had been based there.
 (They were to have been accompanied by the aircraft carrier to provide air cover but she had run aground in the Caribbean en route.)
 The following day Rear-Admiral Spooner hosted a dinner attended by the newly arrived Commander-in-Chief Eastern Fleet, Admiral Sir Tom Phillips, and Percival.